What are Vitreal Floaters?

 What are the chances that Vitreolysis will improve my vision?

-If you are a good candidate for Vitreolysis, there is an 85 to 90% chance that you will get substantial improvement in your symptoms.
-Sometimes, 2 or 3 treatment sessions are required to get a satisfactory result.
+As a result, If you are a good candidate for Vitreolysis, there is an 85 to 90% chance that you will get substantial improvement in your symptoms.
+Sometimes, Dr. Sondheimer requires 2 or 3 treatment sessions to get a satisfactory result.

 How does Vitreolysis work?

-The lens or the retina of the eye could be injured during treatment.
-Dr. Sondheimer needs to make sure that the Laser is focused away from those delicate structures.
+During treatment, the lens or the retina of the eye could become injured.
+As a matter of fact, Dr. Sondheimer needs to make sure that he focuses the Laser away from those delicate structures.

 New Optical Systems have been developed to better align the Aiming Beam of the Laser with the Energy Beam of the Laser.
 The energy of the Laser Beam is more concentrated than with older Lasers.
 New contact lenses have been developed which enable better visualization and treatment of Floaters with the Yag Laser.

-Improvement should be noted within days after Vitreolysis.
+Generally speaking, the patient will note Improvement within days after Vitreolysis.